Origin | Spinous processes of thoracic T7–T12 Inferior angle of scapula Inferior 3 or 4 ribs Thoracolumbar fascia Iliac crest |

 Location & Overview

-The latissimus dorsi is a large muscle that covers a big portion of the posterior of the torso.
-It spans from left to right across the posterior of the body and its upper portion is partly covered by the trapezius muscle on its medial dorsal region[1].
-The latissimus dorsi is one of the extrinsic muscles of the upper back.
-The upper back muscles are divided into intrinsic and extrinsic parts.
-This division is based on their movement actions and origins.
-The extrinsic muscles primarily control the movement of the humerus and scapula during movement of the upper extremities.
-The other extrinsic muscles are: the rhomboid major, rhomboid minor, levator scapulae and the trapezius [2].
-The latissimus dorsi is the largest extrinsic back muscle [3].
+As one of the superficial extrinsic muscles of the upper back, the latissimus dorsi is part of a group divided into intrinsic and extrinsic categories based on their movement actions and origins.
+Extrinsic muscles primarily govern the movement of the humerus and scapula during upper extremity motions.
+Other superficial extrinsic muscles include the rhomboid major, rhomboid minor, levator scapulae, and the trapezius [3].
+Among these, the latissimus dorsi is the largest extrinsic back muscle [4].

 Origin & Insertion